A Unified Approach for Dynamic Analysis of Tensegrity Structures with Arbitrary Rigid Bodies and Rigid Bars: Dynamic analysis formulations

 where

 are the reduced-basis mass matrix, reduced-basis tangent damping matrix, and reduced-basis tangent stiffness matrix, respectively.
-The partial derivatives of $\check{\bm{Q}}$, which are needed to evaluate $\bm{\mathcal{C}}$ and $\bm{\mathcal{K}}$, are provided in \cref{appx:partial}.
+Such operations are known as the reduced basis method \cite{erikssonConstrainedStabilityConservative2019} and the nullspace matrix $\check{\bm{N}}$ can be computed by the singular value decomposition of $\check{\bm{A}}$.

 At this point, we have a standard linear dynamic system \cref{eq:reduced_basis_linearized}, which can be used for the modal analysis of general tensegrity structures.
-For simplicity, consider free vibration with no damping ($\bm{C}=\bm{0}$) and no external forces ($\bm{F}^\mathrm{ex}=\bm{0}$), then the solution to \cref{eq:reduced_basis_linearized} boils down to the generalized eigenvalue problem
+For simplicity, consider undamped free vibration ($\bm{\mathcal{C}}=\bm{0}$), then the solution to \cref{eq:reduced_basis_linearized} boils down to the generalized eigenvalue problem

+where $ \rho_{(r)} $ is the $r$th eigenvalue in the order of increasing magnitude, and $ \bm{\xi}_{(r)} $ is the corresponding eigenvector.
+According to the Lyapunov theorem on stability in the first approximation, the structure's stability around static equilibrium is guaranteed by the positiveness of the lowest eigenvalue: